Canadian Cancer Registry (CCR)

 The primary objective of the CCR is to provide a national database of information that can be used to produce standardized and comparable statistics for cancer incidence and survival data for each primary type of cancer.
 This information is used to assist and support health planners and decision-makers at all levels of government to: identify risk factors for cancer; plan, monitor and evaluate a broad range of cancer control programs (e.g., screening); and, conduct research in health services and economics.

 In addition, the CCR regularly employs internal record linkage to identify and eliminate duplicate patient and tumour records.
 Conflicting information and other problems with the data uncovered by CCR processes are resolved through consultation with the reporting provinces and territories.
+Please note: Vital Statistics related variables have been suppressed on the CCR file until new Vital Data Sharing Agreements are in place with the national and provincial/territorial vital registrars.

 For more details, see "History of the Canadian Cancer Registry" in the Documentation section.